Vyral/angie-cody-recruiting/_posts/2020-06-29-why-hosting-an-open-house-is-a-great-start-to-your-career.md

 Next, **utilize social media.** There are plenty of inexpensive advertising opportunities on Facebook and Instagram.
 Craigslist is another free source you can use.
 Also, start door knocking and invite the neighbors.

-Lastly, on the day of the open house, **make sure you have a sign-in sheet handy.** You want to record people’s information because—remember—you’re trying to get buyer leads.&nbsp;
+Lastly, on the day of the open house, **make sure you have a sign-in sheet handy.** You want to record people’s information because you’re trying to get buyer leads.&nbsp;

 If you’d like to learn more tips for building a successful real estate business, I invite you to attend one of my business planning sessions or schedule a one-on-one strategy session.
 I look forward to hearing from you.&nbsp;